Pema Lingpa: Biography

 Pema Lingpa was highly regarded by all four of the principal schools of Tibetan Buddhism.
 He spent his life revealing the precious treasures of Padmasambhava, giving empowerments and teachings, meditating in isolated locations, building and restoring monasteries, and establishing a tradition that endures to this day.
-Moreover, Pema Lingpa prophesied that in the future he would return as Longsal Nyingpo in the pure land of Pemako, and that those connected with him would be reborn in Pemakö as his students.

 He married twice.
 His first wife was Yum Tima (alias Sithar) and his second wife was Yum Bumdren.

-Notable descendants of Pema Lingpa include the House of Wangchuck and the 6th Dalai Lama.
+Notable descendants of Pema Lingpa include the House of Wangchuck.
 The Pema Lingpa lineage of empowerments, transmissions and guidance continues today through the three lines of the Body, Speech, and Mind emanations of Pema Lingpa: the Gangteng, Sungtrul, and Tukse Rinpoches, all of whom traditionally reside in Bhutan.

+Death

+When Tertön Pema Lingpa return to the Bumthang from Tibet in 1520, three Tsilung sculptures and the Tongwa Kundol sculptures were said to have weeped showing the bad omens.
+He passed into parinirvana at the age of seventy-two in the year 1521, on the third day of the first month of the Iron Snake Year in the Bhutanese calendar.
+He died holding the hand of his heart son, Dawa Gyeltsen witnessed by many other devoted disciples.
+His body was left untouched for nine days, yet it showed no signs of decomposing.
+He was then cremated and the remains were placed in a reliquary stupa at Tamzhing Lhundrub Choling.